 The forge has survived war, depression and countless technological revolutions to stand today as one of the few remaining main street smithies in Australia.
 The building captures the essence of life through three generations of Doddridge endeavour.

 Each weekend volunteers of the Angaston and Penrice Historical Society demonstrate the art of blacksmithing and guide you through three rooms of memorabilia.
 They look forward to showcasing their skills and knowledge to visitors from all over the world.
 This is a wonderful, immersive experience for the whole family.

 The Blacksmith Shop is run by volunteers and open

-Saturdays, Sundays & most Public Holidays 1pm – 4pm
+Saturdays, Sundays & Public Holidays 1pm – 4pm

 Entry by gold coin donation.